Dorothy Walcott Weeks: Career

-Following completion of graduate studies, Weeks developed and led the physics department at Wilson College in Chambersburg, Pennsylvania from 1930-1956.
+Following completion of graduate studies, Weeks developed and led the physics department at Wilson College in Chambersburg, Pennsylvania, from 1930 to 1956.
 Weeks left Wilson on sabbatical from 1943 to 1945, when she worked as a technical aide at the Office of Scientific Research and Development.
 Later, in 1949–50, Weeks was a Guggenheim Fellow at the Massachusetts Institute of Technology.
 While at Wilson in the 1940s, Weeks organized six summer sessions in which undergraduate women traveled to the Massachusetts Institute of Technology to work with George R. Harrison in the spectroscopy laboratory on compiling wavelength tables.
 Harrison referred to this as the "Charm School."
 Among the undergraduate students who participated was Katherine Sopka.

 From 1956 through 1964, Weeks was a physicist at the Watertown Arsenal and the technical representative for the Committee on Radioactive Shielding.
 In 1964, she worked for the NASA supported Solar Satellite Project at the Harvard College Observatory.
 From 1966 to 1971 Weeks worked as a lecturer in physics at the Newton College of the Sacred Heart.
 She would continue to work at Harvard as a spectroscopist, studying solar satellites at the Harvard College Observatory until she retired in 1976 at the age of eighty-three.

-Weeks died on June 4, 1990 at Newton-Wellesley Hospital in Newton, Massachusetts due to a stroke.
+Weeks died on June 4, 1990, at Newton-Wellesley Hospital in Newton, Massachusetts, due to a stroke.